lmignot/front-dev-challenge/README.md

 You will be evaluated both on the final result, the choices you made on how to achieve it and the respect of the best practices.

-## Situation of Concern
+## Context

 A beauty shop wants to provide customers with an easy way of finding specific products.

 ## Proposed Solution

-A Vue.js application that allows customers to search for a product using a search form.
+A web application that allows customers to search for a product using a search form.

+The given starting code is in Vue.js but you can use React if you are more comfortable with it.

 ## Your task